 Marcus currently lives in Oceanside.
 When not working, you’ll likely spot him wandering through Oregon’s forests, paddling our coastal estuaries or just staring into a fire at the beach.

 An accomplished photographer and cinematographer, Shelhamer comes to OCVA with exceptionally well-honed chops in influencer development, branding and media marketing in the outdoor adventure world.
 As a commercial and documentary filmmaker, he’s made more than 400 videos of kayaking, mountain biking, climbing, mountaineering, base jumping and other extreme sports, which have drawn more than 200 million views.
-Forbes called him “#1 Instagram photographer to follow,” (to date, 152,000 people have taken that advice) and the Huffington Post named him “Best Adventure Traveler.”
+Forbes called him “#1 Instagram photographer to follow,” and the Huffington Post named him “Best Adventure Traveler.”

 “Bringing Zak on board is a huge win for the Oregon Coast tourism industry and our partners,” says OCVA Executive Director Marcus Hinz.
 “He’s a good listener and understands our marketing isn’t as straightforward as marketing a widget.
 After all, our coastal cities and villages aren’t ‘products;’ they are communities.

 Zak currently lives in Yachats with his wife Whitney and their two pups.
 When he’s not working he can be found surfing, fishing, or finding a new adventure.